redhat-performance/clusterbuster/docs/clusterbuster.md

 ##### Running Workloads

-The `run_workload` method will call back to the `runit` method of the subclass, passing one argument, the process number.
+The `run_workload` method will call back to the `runit` method of the subclass, passing one argument, the process index number starting from zero (not the process ID).
 The `run_workload` method will be invoked in parallel the number of times specified by the `_set_processes()` method described below, each in a separate subprocess.

 The `runit` method should call `self._report_results` (described below) to report the results back.
 This method does not return.
 If